servicecatalog/oscm-identity/README.md

 # oscm-identity
 Identity service for managing authentication with external IdPs using OpenId Connect

-## Building the application
+## Building from source
-To build the application simply run `mvn clean package`
+To build the application
+1. Download and install lombok for you IDE.
+Instructions for Eclipse and IntelliJ can be found [here](https://www.baeldung.com/lombok-ide).
+2. Run `mvn clean package`

 ## Starting the application
 1. Copy *config* directory to the same path, where You've put Your JAR file